 - A mooring system allowing the buoy free vertical movement while securing it on station

-- A dynamic cable connecting the WaveEL buoy to the collection hub and then via sea cable to the shore based power grid
+- A dynamic cable connecting the buoy to the connection hub and then via sea cable to the end user

 The power generating buoy is a Point Absorber and as such is defined as a device with small horizontal dimensions in relation to the wavelength of the waves from which it is extracting energy.
 Due to their size, point absorbers are known to survive well in the ocean as they do not fight the waves, but ride them.